 This is just one part of our plan to make Westminster cleaner and greener, and will help us reach our goal of becoming a carbon neutral city by 2040.

 For the first time, this plan commits Westminster to meeting World Health Organisation guidelines for air quality, which exceed the targets set by UK law.
 Setting this ambitious target emphasises our commitment to improving the air we all breathe in Westminster.

 Our action plan outlines 5 major themes:

 Air pollution is not something we can tackle alone.
 As well as not being contained in our borough or even national boundaries, many of the factors contributing to pollution in Westminster are beyond our control.
 That’s why we’re committed to working with all levels of government, businesses, residents and everyone else with a stake in the air we breathe.

 You can register for free air quality alerts by text message or email from airTEXT. airTEXT alerts also contain useful information on how you can reduce your exposure to harmful pollution when air quality levels are especially poor.

 Westminster also produces annual Air Quality Progress Reports which are available for download:

 The council produces annual Air Quality Progress Reports which are available for download:

 You can also get detailed statistics and data on air quality in Westminster, including forecasts, from London Air and also from the Department for Environment, Food and Rural Affairs.

-Councillors from the Environment, Health and Children’s Scrutiny Committees have formed the task group and, with input from experts, will focus on three main areas:
+In 2017 Westminster City Council launched an air quality task group: councillors from the Environment, Health and Children’s Scrutiny Committees formed the task group and, with input from experts, focused on three main areas: